smocker-dev/smocker/docs/README.md

 ---
+pageClass: homepage
 home: true
 heroImage: /logo/logo-vertical.png
+heroAlt: smocker - server mock
-heroText: null
+heroText: ~
 tagline: A simple and efficient HTTP mock server
 actionText: Get Started →
 actionLink: /guide/
 features:
-- title: Simplicity First
+- title: Easy to Setup
-  details: Minimal setup with YAML files.
+  details: >
+    Available either as a single static binary or as a Docker image.
+    No dependencies are required.
-- title: Vue-Powered
+- title: Easy to Configure
-  details: Enjoy the dev experience of Vue + webpack, use Vue components in markdown, and develop custom themes with Vue.
+  details: >
+    smocker can be configured programatically through YAML files, or using the user interface.
+    You can configure a whole mock environment with a single call!
-- title: Performant
+- title: Opinionated
-  details: VuePress generates pre-rendered static HTML for each page, and runs as an SPA once a page is loaded.
+  details: >
+    Choices have been made to make it as easy as possible to write great mocks and tests. smocker highlights configuration errors and helps you to fix them.

 footer: MIT Licensed
 ---